tstone/MicrowaveJS/README.md

 */
 ```

 Values in this header will override any information pulled from the file.
+All values are in YAML format and optional.

 The date can be written in any way you like, including the following formats: